 Step #5: Start Painting

-Air bubbles in your paint should be popped immediately using a toothpick.
+Also, air bubbles in your paint should be popped immediately using a toothpick.

-Our experts pointed out that never use the same brush for different colors.
+And make sure not to ever use the same brush for different colors.
 You should wash your brush in between your painting using water for water-based and paint thinner for solvent-based paint.

 But how about its appearance outside the house?
 To keep your house appealing from the outside, you can still follow the same steps on how to paint glass windows.